-As part of an arduous ten-day trek, the primary aim of this Bhutanese trekking expedition is to make a summit attempt on a rarely climbed and we believe unnamed 5400m mountain.
-At the summit you’ll be rewarded with clear views of the world’s highest unclimbed mountain.
+As part of an arduous ten-day trek, the primary aim of this epic Bhutanese trekking expedition is to make a summit attempt of what is believed to be an unclimbed and unnamed 5400m mountain.
+At the summit you’ll be rewarded with clear views of the world’s highest unclimbed mountain, Gangkhar Puensum.

 Before summit day you’ll make a basecamp in the same remote valley visited by Levison Wood at the climax of his Walking the Himalayas TV series (Channel 4, broadcast in January 2016 in the UK).